 One hundred years old is really old for a vine and in many parts of the world wines made from vines this old command a huge premium.
 However, this is not always the case in Spain, which has more land planted to vineyards than any other country.
 Old vine Garnacha is actually pretty routine and abundant in a lot of areas.
 Those old vines impart deep, rich flavors to the wine that can’t be replicated any other way, and vintage after vintage the Evodia continuously delivers tons of savory fruit and spice.
 (Unfortunately there’s no standard agreement on how old is old, so you may want to do a little fact checking into those “old vine” claims you see on the label.)

 In addition, regions love to tout marquee varieties (think Cabernet Sauvignon from Napa Valley, Pinot Noir from Oregon, Sauvignon Blanc from New Zealand, or Malbec from Argentina).
 These are all great and I don’t blame regions for promoting these varieties as their specialties, but let’s be real.
 If one variety grows well enough to be a marquee grape, there must be other varieties that grow well there too.
-Explore the other varieties that regions have to offer beyond just the marquee varieties!
+Experiment with new wines and explore the other varieties that regions have to offer beyond just the marquee varieties!
 A side benefit of this is that you can often save money.
 Lower demand for lesser-known grape varieties often translates into lower prices.